zerogvt/mqttws-jmeter/README.md

 **Password:** Your password
 **Number of samples to aggregate:** In other way, the number of messages you want to publish to the MQTT sever in this MQTT Publisher thread, with the value like the configuration below.
+**mqtt connection timeout:** The time (msecs) the sampler will wait for a successful connection with the broker.
+**publisher throttle:** The time (msecs) that the publisher will wait amongst two consecutive messages.
 **Message Type:** You can choose : Text, Random Byte Array (more detail below)

 ![Alt text](images/Publisher_Text.png)